-Myth #1: Anyone who speaks two languages can translate.
+Myth #1: Anyone who speaks two languages can translate

-Translators have trained and honed their skills over many years, and they have specialised in particular subject areas - be it computing, marketing, finance, tax or wine.
-I'm English and couldn't claim to understand all of my mortgage paperwork... let alone translate it into another language!
+Translators have trained and honed their skills over many years, and they specialise in particular subject areas-be it computing, marketing, finance, tax, or wine.

+As an English person, I couldn't claim to understand all of my mortgage paperwork... let alone translate it into another language!

 Myth #2: Surely there is no need to translate this - everyone speaks English?

-It's true that English is popular, but when people are doing business, shopping and communicating, they want to be 100% sure they understand all of what you are saying.
-And it's courtesy to cater for all clients - and potential clients - in their own language?
+It's true that English is popular, but when people are doing business, shopping, or communicating, they want to be 100% sure they understand everything you are saying.
+Plus, it's a courtesy to cater to current and potential clients-in their own language.

 If all your clients speak English, all that may prove is that you haven't attracted any non-English speaking customers.

-Myth #3: Translators work on books, interpreters just work at the UN and EU Parliament
+Myth #3: Translators work on books, and interpreters just work at the UN and EU Parliament

-Practically everything you pick up has translations - food packaging, how to use your camera, instructions for your washing machine, your car manual. ..
-Interpreters are sent to conferences, court cases, business negotiations and lots more.
+Practically everything you pick up has a translation attached - food packaging, instructions for using your camera, instructions for your washing machine, your car manual, etc.

+Interpreters are sent to conferences, court cases, business negotiations, and lots more.
 Once you start looking, you'll see that languages really are everywhere.